 - introduce a resting period: if you let your male and female crested gecko in the same vivarium the entire year, the male won’t stop mating.
 This can be very stressful for the female and lead to health issues.
 It’s best to introduce a cooling down or resting period of 3 to 4 months.
 Your female crestie can rest and gain strength during this period.
 To mimic the natural habitat you can cool down the temperature in the vivarium during this period in the range of 60 to 65 °F (15 to 18 °C)

 - treat severe bite marks and wounds: although most bite wounds will go away when the female sheds, it’s possible that the male bites too hard and causes an open wound.
-In such a case, the female should be immediately removed from the male.
+The female should be immediately removed from the male in such a case.
 Treat the wound with antibiotics until the wound has healed.
 At that point, you can reintroduce the female and male.

 Want to Learn More?